ethan-sadowski/COMP-1800-Term-Project/README.md

 The following is a list of features our group did not get to finish by April 14th 2020:

 1. Tags were intended to be able to be deleted on click.
+2. We wanted users to able to search through their reminders by keywords or tags.
+3. Upload and download of reminders (although, the reminders are accessible through the google sheet).